ksherman/kds-site-gatsby/src/posts/2008-08-02-transition.md

 categories:
   - illuminations
 ---

 Hey all!

 I have been wanting to have a blog that was actually part of my website (little more professional, flexible etc.) and so right now that is up at blag.kshermphoto.com

 Once I find a template I like etc, I will switch that over to blog.kshermphoto.com and be over there.
-For right now, I will probably post on both (though yesterday&#8217;s pictures are up there now and I haven&#8217;t put them up here yet).
+For right now, I will probably post on both (though yesterday's pictures are up there now and I haven't put them up here yet).

-So stop over from time to time and render your thoughts&#8230; I just opened up the blog two days ago, so it is still a WIP.
+So stop over from time to time and render your thoughts...
+I just opened up the blog two days ago, so it is still a WIP.

 Thanks for looking everyone!

-Peace
+Peace\
-&#8211; KS
+– KS